izmomin45/Bank-Loan-Analyse-/README.md

 # USA Loan EDA Project
 Project Description
 This project conducts exploratory data analysis (EDA) on a dataset containing loan information from various customers in the USA.
-The aim is to analyze patterns, trends, and insights related to loan status, customer demographics, and financial behaviors.
+The aim is to analyze patterns, trends, and insights related to loan status, customer demographics, and financial behaviors. using Python , And Some libraries (Numpy , Pandas , Matplotlib , Seaborn)

 ## Dataset Description
 The dataset includes various features such as customer addresses, employment details, loan amounts, interest rates, and payment statuses.
 Key columns in the dataset include: